 What Blitz does well:

-• Fully automated champion select — runes, summoners, items imported with zero clicks
+- Fully automated champion select — runes, summoners, items imported with zero clicks

-• No Overwolf required — genuinely standalone installation
+- No Overwolf required — genuinely standalone installation

-• Clean, professional interface that doesn’t feel cluttered
+- Clean, professional interface that doesn’t feel cluttered

 Where Blitz falls short:

-• Real-time in-game intelligence (beyond builds) is limited
+- Real-time in-game intelligence (beyond builds) is limited

 Best for: Casual to mid-level players who want the fastest, most frictionless champion select experience without installing Overwolf.
 Blitz is the “set it and forget it” option — it handles the pre-game setup automatically so you can focus on playing.
 If ads are a dealbreaker for you, the premium subscription resolves most of the friction.

-Porofessor — The Veteran Losing Ground
+Porofessor — The Scouting Veteran

-Porofessor is the most recognisable name in the space — it currently has over 9 million users on the Overwolf platform and built its following on pre-game scouting: showing you every opponent’s recent performance, champion pool, and suggested bans before the match loads.
+Porofessor is the most recognisable name in the space — it reports over 9 million users on the Overwolf platform and built its following on pre-game scouting: showing you every opponent’s recent performance, champion pool, and suggested bans before the match loads.
 For years, this feature alone made Porofessor the default download for anyone who cared about draft-phase decision making.

-1. Riot’s Streamer Mode blocks the live game data that powers Porofessor’s Scouting feature for players who activate it.
-While streamer mode is opt-in, its existence signals that player-data visibility has limits — and Porofessor’s core use case is directly in that crosshairs.
+One significant change has altered that picture in 2026: Riot’s Streamer Mode blocks the live game data that powers Porofessor’s Scouting feature for players who activate it.
+Streamer Mode is opt-in, but its existence puts a ceiling on the app’s core use case — you can’t scout an opponent who has opted out of being scouted.

 What Porofessor does well:

-• Warding heatmaps showing optimal ward placements based on high-elo gameplay data
+- Warding heatmaps showing optimal ward placements based on high-elo gameplay data

-• In-game gold tracking, CS insights, and jungle timers
+- In-game gold tracking, CS insights, and jungle timers

-• Largest installed userbase — third-party content and guides often reference Porofessor setups
+- Largest installed userbase — third-party content and guides often reference Porofessor setups

 Where Porofessor falls short: